dirkelko/ui5conWorkshop/exercises/ex7/README.md

 ...
 ```

-Run the app in the brwoser and check that the selectable locations depend on the formerly selected countries.
+Run the app in the brwoser and check that selecting a location directly adds the correct country to the country filter field.

 ## Summary